CaesarXInsanium/guile-lox/README.md

 ### TODO

-- start work on AST
+- [ ] start work on AST
-- add proper error system
-- implement the full lexer
+- implement the full lexer : in progress
 - remove references to Object member in token-record
-- add proper tests
+- update TODO
+- move TODO to github issues
+- learn git in order to do above
+- reimplement the error system

 ### Error Reporting